-Distributed Learning Option
+Distributed Learning Modality

 Accessibility

-Asynchronous courses means that you are not meeting with a class at a specific time each week.
+Our Distributed Learning modality is primarily asynchronous.
+This means that you are not meeting with a class at a specific time each week.
 Instead, your “class time” consists of engaging in online activities at your own pace and schedule.

 Quality